XhmikosR/slim-nvidia-drivers/README.md

 ### Cards tested

 Note that the resulting drivers have been tested on GTX 1060, GTX 1070 and MX 150 cards.
-If you own a newer card that needs other components to be included, please make a Pull Request.
+If you own a newer card that needs other components to be included, please make a pull request.

 ## Requirements: